ogobrecht/ogobrecht.com_zola/content/_index.md

 title = "Latest posts"

 [extra]
-header = { title = "Hi", img = "img/profile.webp", img_alt = "Ottmar Gobrecht" }
+header = { title = "Hi", img = "img/avatar-round.webp", img_alt = "Ottmar Gobrecht" }
 section_path = "blog/_index.md"
 max_posts = 5
 +++

 My name is Ottmar Gobrecht and I run this site to give back a little bit what I have received before through the developer community.
 I write mainly about Oracle APEX and PL/SQL.
+For those who know me personally: Yes, the picture is a bit older ;-)